dwck/dwck/README.md

 # Daniel's Portfolio

 The main objective of my portfolio is to show my skill to solve business challenges through my data science knowledge and demonstrate how can I help you.
+Check out my repositories if you want to see the details of each project.
+Thanks!

 ## Daniel Werneck
 ### (Data Scientist)